 Note: Some distribution requirements may be met by major area courses.
+Please also note that this list is currently under review, check the catalog corrections page for updates.

 Humanities [List A=HA, List B=HB] - 15 credits

 Select courses from the list below.
 Select from at least two (2) subject areas for a minimum of fifteen (15) credits.
 You may include no more than ten (10) credits from any one subject area.
 A maximum of five (5) credits of "B" list coursework may be applied.
 A maximum of five (5) credits of 100-level world language can be applied.